 To maintain a safe and orderly school environment, the authority of school staff members acting in their official capacity must be respected.
 Both adults and students are prohibited by both District policy and state law from engaging in any form of physical or verbal abuse to a staff member and from disrupting the educational environment.
 Any person who knowingly abuses a school employee on school grounds or while the employee is engaged in their official duties may be prosecuted criminally.
 The District may take action to prevent violators from being on District property via a trespass order or injunction against workplace harassment.
 Students may also be subject to discipline under the Student Code of Conduct.
+Any disruptive behavior by adults and/or students may also result in removal from the Dysart facility and being trespassed from all district facilities.
 If a concern about a staff member's exercise of authority cannot be satisfied in a direct, appropriate discussion with the individual, the concern should be brought to the attention of the administration.